M-63 Plamen

-M-63 Plamen (from пламен) is a 128mm multiple rocket launcher developed in 1963 in Yugoslavia for use in the Yugoslav People's Army.
+M-63 Plamen (from пламен) is a 128mm multiple rocket launcher developed in Yugoslavia in 1963 for use by the Yugoslav People's Army.

 Development

-Serbian Prof. Obrad Vučurović, mechanical engineer at the Military Technical Institute was project manager and chief engineer of development of the M-63 Plamen and all other Yugoslavia MLRS until breakdown of country when he continued to develop for Serbia M96 Orkan 2.
-His knowledge and previous development has influenced new MLRS systems developed in Serbia in last couple of years including new 150 km long range MLRS which is in project phase of development.
-His work is widely acknowledged and many of his unique developed features could be found on MLRS around world.
+Serbian professor Obrad Vučurović, a mechanical engineer at the Military Technical Institute, was the project manager and chief engineer in charge of the development of the M-63 Plamen and all other Yugoslav multiple rocket launchers until the country's breakup, after which he continued to develop the M-96 Orkan II for Serbia.
+His knowledge and experience influenced Serbia's post-Yugoslav multiple rocket launchers, including new 150 km long-range missile systems which are in development.
+His work is widely acknowledged and many of the design features he developed can be found in multiple rocket launchers around the world.

-MRL M-63 Plamen main purpose is support of front-line units, with strong and sudden attacks on enemy forces.
-It can be also used against enemy structures such as encampments, airfields, industrial facilities, command centers, communication centers, storehouses, etc.

-The M-63 Plamen consists of 32 Ø128mm tubes, which can fire original Plamen-A and Plamen B rockets with a range of 8,600m.
-The effect of each rocket on the target is equivalent to the effect of a 105mm artillery shell.
-All 32 rockets can be fired in either 6.4, 12.5 or 19.2 seconds.
-The launcher is mounted on a single axle trailer which can be towed by vehicles with an 800mm high tow hitch.
-The towing vehicle carries reserve rockets, so the battle complement is 64 missiles.
+The M-63 Plamen's main purpose is to support front-line units with sudden, powerful attacks on enemy forces.
+It can also be used against enemy positions such as encampments, airfields, industrial facilities, command centers, communication centers and storehouses.
+It consists of thirty-two 128mm tubes, which can fire original Plamen-A and Plamen-B unguided rockets with a range of 8,600 m.
+The effect of each rocket on the target is equivalent to that of a 105mm artillery shell.
+All thirty-two rockets can be fired in either 6.4, 12.5 or 19.2 seconds.
+The launcher is mounted on a single axle trailer which can be towed by vehicles with an 800 mm high tow hitch.
+The towing vehicle carries reserve rockets, so the battle complement is sixty-four rockets.

 Operational history

 The M-63 Plamen was widely used during the Yugoslav Wars.
 It has also been sighted in the Syrian Civil War, used by rebel fighters under the Free Syrian Army.
-It's believed that Croatian weapons, including RAK-12 launchers were supplied by Saudi Arabia.
+It is believed that Croatian weapons, including RAK-12 launchers, were supplied by Saudi Arabia.
 During the Russian invasion of Ukraine, Croatian RAK-12s were delivered to the State Border Guard Service of Ukraine in 2023, and also saw use with the Azov Brigade of the National Guard of Ukraine in December 2024.

 Variants

-M-94 Plamen-S self-propelled multiple rocket launcher of Serbian Army.
+M-94 Plamen-S self-propelled multiple rocket launcher of the Serbian Army.

-RAK 12 version of Croatian Army.
+RAK-12 version of the Croatian Army.